Plant-based meat and hamburgers

 The magic of hotel hamburgers

-I picked up enjoying hotel made burgers as better version of the hamburger when I began travelling for work years ago.
-Room service is a convenience when you have to do work back in the hotel.
-From convenience it turned to sampling good quality burgers as I began to appreciate the meat quality, preparation and the actual cooking.
-It was different.
-You could see the focus of hotel chefs were on the patty preparation and grilling and the toasting of buns.
-The focus on the patty and the bun is telling and that makes so much difference.
+From convenience, I turned to sampling good quality burgers as I travelled for work.
+I began to appreciate the meat quality, preparation and the actual cooking.
+It is different.
+You could see the focus of hotel chefs on the patty preparation, grilling and the toasting of buns.

 As you can tell, I love my meat and my hamburgers.
 So this battle for a substitute is going to be tough.